 A defensible reconciliation order — the order in which errors typically surface, working from the cheapest checks to the costliest:

-5. KiwiSaver employee deduction and the separate employer contribution.
+- KiwiSaver employee deduction and the separate employer contribution.
 The payslip's two KiwiSaver lines — the employee's own deduction and the employer's compulsory contribution — match their respective columns on the return as two distinct numbers.
 ESCT reconciles against the employer contribution at the rate that applied for that employee.
-This is the accountant verify NZ payday filing payslip step that catches combined-figure errors most reliably.
+For accountants checking a client's payday filing against payslips, this is the step that catches combined KiwiSaver figures most reliably.

 Two things this reconciliation cannot catch from PDFs alone.
 Each employee's ESCT rate correctness depends on prior-year salary data the payslips do not show, so flag ESCT for separate review against the employee master rather than treat the column as reconciled.
 Working-day calculation for the original filing deadline is also outside what the payslips reveal — a return that reconciles cleanly against payslips can still have been filed late, and the late-filing penalty is its own check.